 The results of the field tests are available on the public portion of the MoCA web site.
 MoCA is the only home networking alliance to publish their field tests.

-Is there a product certification program?
+11. Is there a product certification program?
 How long does it take and how much does it cost?

-Certification for MoCA 1.0 and 1.1 is available now and ongoing.
+Certification is available now and is ongoing.